iterative/dvc.org/content/docs/api-reference/dvcfilesystem.md

   [revision](https://git-scm.com/docs/revisions) such as a branch or a tag name, a commit hash, or an [experiment name]).

-- `config` optional [config] dicctionary to pass through to the DVC project.
+- `config` optional [config] dictionary to pass through to the DVC project.

 [experiment name]: /doc/command-reference/exp/run#-n
 [config]: /doc/command-reference/config